 “Above is the client’s new master bedroom, and below is the guest bed, which uses their old master bedroom furniture.
 Good to re-use when you can rather than buying new just for the sake of it!”

-And then Welcoming Bedrooms you can Relax in
+Lastly, Bedrooms you can Relax in!

 Last but not least, the bedrooms.
 There are four in total in the home.
 One was designed as a home office.
 One they’re keeping vacant to convert into a nursery (they had better call me to decorate this!).
 And the last two we turned into a master and guest bedroom.